Skip to main content

 • “Do I have a collection for design docs?”

 Update metadata for a collection by ID.
 Use this tool to rename a collection by setting title.
-This endpoint updates only provided fields (title, description) and leaves omitted fields unchanged.
+This tool updates only provided fields (title, description) and leaves omitted fields unchanged.
 For read-only retrieval, use get_collection.When to use:

 • You need to rename a collection by updating its title.